There's now a host of streaming services available for Irish viewers to choose from. Here’s all you need to know about the best ones.

 The Standard plan costs €16.99 a month and offers full HD streaming quality and the ability to view on two devices simultaneously — handy for roommates sharing in college or couples at home.

-The Premium plan comes in at a fairly hefty €23.99 a month, and is certainly tailored towards families. it offers 4K and HDR video quality and the option to stream on up to four devices at any one time.
+The Premium plan comes in at a fairly hefty €23.99 a month, and is certainly tailored towards families.
+It offers 4K and HDR video quality and the option to stream on up to four devices at any one time.

 In an effort to clamp down on password sharing, Netflix also offers the option for an account holder to pay for the membership of a person living outside the account holder’s home.
 Up to two extra members can be added.
-These extra memberships or 'sub-accounts' cost €5.99 a month.
+These extra memberships or "sub-accounts" cost €5.99 a month.
 But they can only be added to those with a Standard or Premium subscription.

 2. Prime Video

 The next big-hitting streaming service likely to roll off the tongue of anyone asked is Prime Video from Amazon.
-With over 100 million subscribers worldwide, Prime Video places a clear emphasis on original content, developed in-house through Amazon Studios.
+And while not as popular as Netflix, many of Amazon's shows and movies have been widely lauded.

 In the UK, Amazon subscribers are now subject to ads.
 For an ad-free experience, viewers must pay an additional £2.99 a month.
 Irish subscribers aren't subject to ads for the time being.
-But expect this to change within the next 12 to 18 months.
+But expect this could change within the next 12 to 18 months.

 Amazon has also started dipping its toes into live sport.
 In recent years it has bought rights to show Premiership football, top-tier tennis tournaments, and NFL football.
 However the sports licence agreements change regularly and are often country specific.
 So check carefully before signing up to see what sporting action is currently on offer to viewers in Ireland if this is something that's of interest to you.